Imran Khan 'sold' gold medal he received from India: Pak Defence Minister | Politics

 The 70-year-old cricketer-turned-politician is in the crosshairs these days for buying gifts, including an expensive Graff wristwatch he had received as prime minister at a discounted price from the state depository called Toshakhana and selling them for profit.

-During a television programme on Monday, Asif said Khan “had sold a gold medal which he had received from India,” the Express Tribune newspaper on Tuesday quoted the senior Pakistan Muslim League (PML-N) leader as saying.
+During a television programme on Monday, Defence Minister Asif said Khan ''had sold a gold medal which he had received from India,” the Express Tribune newspaper on Tuesday quoted the senior Pakistan Muslim League (PML-N) leader as saying.

 Asif did not provide any details about the gold medal Khan allegedly sold.

+''The PCB accepted the donation and also gave me a certificate,” he said.

+The show host, Hamid Mir, said while interviewing Shakeel, that Imran Khan and his team had played a match in Mumbai and the interesting part of the match was that Pakistan player Abdul Qadir was injured and Sachin Tendulkar had fielded for Pakistan as a substitute.

-Khan's actions are not illegal per se but are contrary to the high moral standards Khan always had talked about, the report said.
+Khan's actions are not illegal per se but are contrary to the high moral standards Khan always had talked about, the Express Tribune report said.

 Usually, such gifts are either permanently deposited in the Toshakhana or can be bought by the person who received them at a lower price.